soralabs/zen/README.md

-# Zen - Extensible Conversation Engine
+# Zen - An Advanced Conversational LLM Framework

 ## Overview
 Zen is a highly modular conversation engine built in Go that emphasizes pluggable architecture and platform independence.
 It provides a flexible foundation for building conversational systems through: